 In 1830, commissioned to survey, James Thompson completed a plat of what was then known as the Town of Chicago, an area about 0.375 square miles with streets 80 feet wide and alleys 18 feet wide.
 Since then, Chicago has grown in all directions, annexing nearby counties and reaching Lake Michigan.
-However, the original vision of a Chicago divide into three basic sections remains relevant today: the North Side bounded to the north by the city limit, to the west by the north branch of the Chicago River, to the east by the Lake, and to the South by the main branch of the river; the West Side bounded by the branches of the Chicago River on three sides and the western city limit to the west; and the South Side, bounded to the north by the main branch of the Chicago River, to the west by the south branch of the river, to the east by the Lake, and to the south by the city limit.
+However, the original vision of a Chicago divided into three basic sections remains relevant today: the North Side bounded to the north by the city limit, to the west by the north branch of the Chicago River, to the east by the Lake, and to the South by the main branch of the river; the West Side bounded by the branches of the Chicago River on three sides and the western city limit to the west; and the South Side, bounded to the north by the main branch of the Chicago River, to the west by the south branch of the river, to the east by the Lake, and to the south by the city limit.
 Although with the passage of time and shifts in population, culture, and neighborhood boundaries Chicago's residents would consider the boundaries of each "side" a little differently today, most people still think of Chicago as having three "sides".
+(Keep reading to learn about "East Side" too!)

 Communities north and east of the Chicago River are generally considered the North Side of Chicago.
 The North Side is home to the Magnificent Mile, Navy Pier, Lincoln Park, the Museum of Contemporary Art, and other tourist attractions.
 Although economically diverse across its many neighborhoods, since the demolition of Cabrini-Green and other high-rise public housing communities, the North Side is now popularly known for affluent neighborhoods and world-famous skyscrapers.
 As Chicago has shifted focus from hosting industrial-heavy factories to welcoming technology-based companies, the North Side has become an increasingly bustling scene for "new economy" innovation.
 The North Side is also home to the Chicago Cubs baseball franchise, who play at historic Wrigley Field in Lakeview.